tungolra/Chatterbox-mern-app/README.md

 - [X] Socket io
 - [X] Amazon Web Services (aws-sdk)

-# Steps to follow

-1. Create the AWS S3 bucket as mentioned here
-2. Create a .env file at the root of the repository and add the details in the following format

 # Installation
 npm install
-Upload F
-npm i aws-sdk

 # Next Step
 - [ ] I should be able to create a group chat